Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 Make sure you finish (or quit) any jobs you have active for Vex, Delvin or Tonika before handing in a Loud and Clear.

-Failing that * After completing, but before handing in a Loud and Clear * wait 24 hours in game.
+Failing that - After completing, but before handing in a Loud and Clear - wait 24 hours in game.

-Failing That * close skyrim, reopen skyrim and load the save before handing in loud and clear.
+Failing That - close skyrim, reopen skyrim and load the save before handing in loud and clear.

 ---

 ### Brynjolf is stalking me!

+This is because of of the quests wasnt set to completed.

 {: .console}
 >